Cloud mining: pros, cons and how to avoid scammers

 Look for: an audit from an independent company, the ability to see “your” hashrate in the pool, work without referral schemes, the presence of a legal entity with history.

-Payments in BTC do not change, but in USD they will fall.
+Payouts in BTC do not change, but in USD they will fall.
 The maintenance fee is usually fixed in USD, so if the exchange rate is low, the contract may go negative or be automatically terminated by the provider.

 If the risks of cloud mining seem high, there are more transparent alternatives with real control over assets:

-OptionMinimum inputRiskControl over BTC
+OptionMinimum entryRiskControl over BTC

-Own ASIC$3,000-5,000LowFull
+Own ASIC$3,000-5,000ShortFull

-ASIC Hosting$4,000+ (cost devices)LowFull
+ASIC Hosting$4,000+ (device cost)ShortFull

-Shares of mining companies$100-500Medium (market)No
+Shares of mining companies$100-500Average (market)No

 Cloud mining$100-1,000HighNo

-ASIC hosting is an intermediate option: you buy a real device, but host it on a professional data center with a tariff of $0.04-0.06/kWh.
+ASIC hosting is an intermediate option: you buy a real device, but place it on a professional data center with a tariff of $0.04-0.06/kWh.
 The device is yours, BTC arrives at your address, the contract is signed with a legal entity.
 This removes the risks of cloud mining scams while maintaining a low barrier to entry for those without premises.
-Compare pools and tariffs for POOL BTC.
+Compare pools and rates forPOOL BTC.

 Bottom line: cloud mining - when to consider and when not to

 Cloud mining is justified only in one case: if the platform provides a verified contract with real equipment, operates for 3+ years, publishes audits and payments are verifiable on-chain.
 There are only a few such platforms.
 In other cases, hosting a real ASIC (albeit more expensive in terms of entry threshold) provides full control and real BTC payments.
-To compare the profitability of cloud mining and your own equipment at your tariff - POOL BTC calculator.
+To compare the profitability of cloud mining and your own equipment at your tariff -POOL BTC calculator.